yungshenglu/Dockerfiles/uhd-env/README.md

 # uhd-env

-This Dockerfile is used to build [USRP Hardware Driver (UHD™) Software](https://github.com/EttusResearch/uhd/tree/UHD-3.9.LTS) environment on Docker container.
+This Dockerfile is used to build a [USRP Hardware Driver (UHD™) Software](https://github.com/EttusResearch/uhd/tree/UHD-3.9.LTS) environment on Docker container.

 ---
 ## Usages